-In order for your fencing system to be adequately protected against rusting, it’s essential for your protective layer of powder coating to properly adhere to the metal so that it will not wear away over time.
-In order for your fencing system to acquire the optimal level of corrosion protection, it’s essential for you to meet the main international standard of ISO 12944 by following its series of detailed instructions during production.
+For your fencing system to be adequately protected against rusting, it’s essential for your protective layer of powder coating to properly adhere to the metal so that it will not wear away over time.
+Furthermore, for your fencing system to acquire the optimal level of corrosion protection, you need to meet the main international standard of ISO 12944 by following its series of detailed instructions during production.

-In order to improve the adhesion of your powder coating, it’s essential to make sure that the surface to be coated is as clean as possible.
-There are a number of methods of cleaning metal surfaces, such as:
+To improve the adhesion of your powder coating, it’s essential to make sure that the surface to be coated is as clean as possible.
+There are several methods of cleaning metal surfaces, such as:

 The most effective method of cleaning metal surfaces is by automatic washing, dipping or pressure washing.
-By applying hot water to the metal, this can break down the layer of oil on the surface and can reach smaller gaps.
+Applying hot water to the metal can break down the layer of oil on the surface and reach smaller gaps.
 Adding a detergent to your cleaning solution is also a great way of clearing away any polishing compounds, waxes or oils that could prevent your powder costing from adhering.